ethereum/homestead-guide/source/account-management.rst

 ..
 Note:: The Mist wallet is still in active development, so details of the steps outlined above may change with upgrades.

-Creating a Multi-Signature Wallet in Mist
+Creating a multi-signature wallet in Mist
 --------------------------------------------------------------------------------

 The Mist Ethereum wallet has an option to secure your wallet balance with a multisig wallet.
 The advantage of using a multisig wallet is that it requires authorization from more than one account to withdrawal larger amounts from your balance.
 Before you can create a multisig wallet, you'll need to create more than one account.